Gogorenascence/billing-notes/messageBank.md

 If there are any forms, authorizations, or fees required to process this request, please let me know so I can provide them promptly.
 I would appreciate your assistance in expediting the release of these records to ensure the exam can proceed as scheduled.

 Please send the records to j5healthcenters@gmail.com or fax them to (817) 977-0333.
 For any questions or additional information, feel free to contact me at 346-269-8890 or via email at nantahkl@gmail.com.

 Thank you,
 Kornebari Nantah
+J5 Chiropractic and Health Centers

+Subject: Request for Medical Records: Teresa Crosson - Alternative Certification Request Attached

+Hello,

+I am writing to request a copy of the medical records for Teresa Crosson.
+The IR and EOI exams were completed on 05/12/25.

+Attached is the request for an alternative certification.

+Carrier: Liberty Mutual
+Carrier Claim: WC949G20386
+Date of Birth: 11/4/69
+Date of Injury: 3/11/24

+If there are any forms, authorizations, or fees required to process this request, please let me know so I can provide them promptly.
+I would appreciate your assistance in expediting the release of these records to ensure the exam can proceed as scheduled.

+Please send the records to j5healthcenters@gmail.com or fax them to (817) 977-0333.

+For any questions or additional information, feel free to contact me via email at nantahkl@gmail.com or Jamon Clayton, DC at (682) 472-1132.

+Thank you,
+Kornebari Nantah